techguy95/jekyll-now/_posts/2017-4-24-Remember-MadLibs.md

 ## Today I learned (#TIL):

-- Whaaaaaat I was excited to deploy the site using a little php/json hack found here: [Deploy a static website to Heroku](https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489)
+- Whaaaaaat I was excited to deploy the MadLibs website using a little php/json hack found here: [Deploy a static website to Heroku](https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489)
 - Also don't forget to use the Heroku CLI to create the PHP buildpack with this command:
 {% highlight bash %}
 heroku create --buildpack https://github.com/heroku/heroku-buildpack-php.git